-Posted on Fri Feb 9th, 2018 @ 10:03am by Captain Christopher James & Lieutenant Commander Summer Gallagher & Lieutenant Surovec & Lieutenant 'Iron Kitty' Ang & Lieutenant Caroline Isley & Lieutenant JG Michaela Holland & Ensign K'Muss & Lieutenant Ian Acainus
+Posted on Fri Feb 9th, 2018 @ 10:03am by Captain Christopher James & Lieutenant Commander Summer Gallagher & Lieutenant Surovec & Lieutenant 'Iron Kitty' Ang & Lieutenant Caroline Isley & Lieutenant Michaela Holland & Ensign K'Muss & Lieutenant Ian Acainus

 Episode 1: Dogs of War

 Location: USS Defiant, Protostar System along Klingon Border

 Timeline: Stardate 2263.206, MD 10